Alexandria is an amateur baker and cook who loves making things from scratch and experimenting with flavors.

 I usually prefer baking things from scratch, but sometimes using boxed mixes is just easier.
 Boxed mixes come with all the dry ingredients already combined perfectly for you and you just have to add the wet stuff, normally eggs, oil, and water in no particular order.

-Sounds easy but what if you mess up and add 4 times as much water or any other wet ingredient for that matter?
-The easy 1, 2,3 instructions don't tell you what to do if you stray from their recipe and it can cause a panic.
-Never fear, from personal experience I've discovered some tips to make sure that your baked goods come out perfectly even with a little extra ingredients added.
+Sounds easy, but what if you mess up and add 4 times as much water or any other wet ingredient for that matter?
+The easy 1, 2, and 3 instructions don't tell you what to do if you stray from their recipe and it can cause a panic.
+Never fear, from personal experience I've discovered some tips to make sure that your baked goods come out perfectly even with a few extra ingredients added.

 Too Many Eggs

 First thing once you've realized your baking blunder (hopefully they haven't made it to the oven yet!) assess the situation.
 If you've added an extra egg then your baked goods will probably just come out more cake-y.
 When you've mixed everything thoroughly check the consistency of your batter.
 It most likely should be thick but runny enough to pour out of the bowl by itself without much aid when tilted.
 If it seems a bit too runny (like if you added two or three extra eggs for instance) then add a tablespoon of flour and mix and repeat until it has the consistency you want.

 If you've added too much oil or water to your mix then you'll need to compensate with extra dry ingredients.
 You'll need to add some additional flour to even out your mix.
 Just eyeball how much you need or add it by tablespoons to be cautious until the texture is right.